Updated: May 2008

 In 1829 in Bologna, Balfe composed his first Cantata.
 He specifically wrote it for his friend the future great soprano, Giulia Grisi, then aged 18.
 She performed it with the tenor Francesco Pedrazzi with much success.

-The performers of this Cantata were detailed in Balfe's own handwriting
+The performers of this 1842 Paris cantata (with harp, violin and piano) were detailed in Balfe's own handwriting on the opening page of the autograph score. ©Basil Walsh

 5.8) The Composer's only known Symphony

 Balfe composed his one and only known Sinfonia in 1829.
 The music for this (88 pages) and other early works has recently been discovered in Europe and copies obtained.
-Hopefully these important pieces will get an airing one day soon.
+Hopefully these important pieces will get an airing some day soon.

 5.9) The Astounding Michael William Balfe - Summary, The Years, 1835-60

 Balfe's output and energy during the years 1835-1860 was astounding.
 Some years he was actually composing operas for London, Paris and/or Vienna at the same time, or had two of his opera running in London while he was conducting other composer's works there.
+He was simply amazing.

 _________________________________________________